Paul Haggis: Sexual misconduct allegations

 In 2017, publicist Haleigh Breest filed a lawsuit against Haggis, alleging that he had sexually assaulted her after a film premiere in 2013.
 Haggis denied all allegations and filed a countersuit, claiming Breest intended to bankrupt him by extracting a settlement.
 His suit was dismissed.

 In 2021, Haggis asked a judge to expedite his civil trial.
 He said he "cannot continue to pay his legal bills."
 Haggis requested the judge set a trial "at the earliest practical date."
 His lawyer, Seth Zuckerman, wrote in the motion that "the defendant is no longer in a position to finance his defence with this matter lingering in advance of trial."
 Following the initial accusation, three additional women came forward with various accusations of sexual assault and misconduct.

-Fellow former Scientology members Leah Remini and Mike Rinder have defended him, suggesting that the Church of Scientology may be involved, an assertion both the accusers and the Church itself deny.
+Fellow former Scientologists Leah Remini and Mike Rinder have defended him, suggesting that the Church of Scientology may be involved, an assertion both the accusers and the Church itself deny.

 On June 19, 2022, Haggis was arrested in Ostuni in southern Italy over allegations of sexual assault.
 Local law enforcement charged him with aggravated sexual violence and aggravated personal injuries.
 A judge of the local court of Brindisi overturned Haggis' house arrest on July 4.
 On July 29, a three judge panel of the District Court of Lecce unanimously dismissed the charges against Haggis.